 Keeping a solid routine the rest of the day makes a morning routine possible.
 Our routine doesn’t end at noon …

 12:00 p.m.: Lunch time is usually some form of salad with protein or leftovers from the night before.

-1:00-4:00 p.m.: Afternoon is work time (at my stand up desk), getting the house clean(ish), folding laundry, and playing with kids.
-I also usually make any needed household supplies during this time or do regular kitchen jobs like brewing kombucha or water kefir, making cleaning supplies, etc.
+1:00-4:00 p.m.: Afternoon is work time and time to get the house clean(ish), fold laundry, and play with kids.
+I also usually make any needed household supplies during this time or do regular kitchen jobs like brewing kombucha or water kefir, restocking my pantry order, etc.

 Evening and Bedtime Routine

 5:30 p.m.: Family dinner time.
 We try to eat early to give our bodies time to digest before the kids go to bed.

 6:15 p.m.: Family time until the kids go to bed.
 We all do evening chores and bathe and get PJs on.
 About an hour before bed we dim the lights and start putting aways electronics to start winding down for sleep.
 Often, we take magnesium and drink herbal teas in the evening before bed.
 I also rub magnesium oil on kids (and my own) feet before bed to help improve sleep and take a probiotic before bed most nights.

 8:00 p.m.: Kids go to bed.
 The husband and I get some time to talk, and I try a few nights a week at least to take some time for a little more self-care.
 I might take a bath for relaxation after the kids go to bed or do another red light therapy session to wind down.

 Of course, this day just includes the health aspects and doesn’t include the running kids to activities, extra chores that need to be done, appointments, etc., but it gives the very basics I try to stick to daily.
 Most of these extra things happen in the afternoon window so they don’t interfere with our routine too much.

 Bottom Line: If At First You Don’t Succeed …